Yields jump, equities waver after U.S. jobs report - Up News Info

 Article content

-NEW YORK/LONDON — The benchmark U.S. Treasury yield jumped on Friday on fears of rising inflation while equity markets wavered after a weaker-than-expected U.S. jobs report likely pushed back when the Federal Reserve will start to reduce its support for the economy.
+NEW YORK/LONDON — Benchmark Treasury yields jumped on Friday on fears of rising inflation but some equity markets rose after a weak U.S. jobs report likely pushed back the timetable for when the Federal Reserve starts to reduce its massive support of the economy.

-U.S. employers created the fewest jobs in seven months in August as the COVID-19 Delta variant stalled hiring in the leisure and hospitality sector, but a 0.6% increase in wages and other data showed underlying economic strength.
+U.S. employers created the fewest jobs in seven months in August as the COVID-19 Delta variant hurt the leisure and hospitality sector, but a 0.6% increase in wages and other data showed underlying strength in the economy.

 Advertisement